josh-h/sailmq/docs/en/Example_CreateTopic.md

 ## Background

-The `TopicMessageType` concept is introduced in RocketMQ 5.0, using the existing topic attribute feature to implement it.
+The `TopicMessageType` concept is introduced in SailMQ 5.0, using the existing topic attribute feature to implement it.

 The topic is created by `mqadmin` tool declaring the `message.type` attribute.